Understanding God’s Love and the Sin that Changed the World

 In that world, Christ may have come much sooner.
 There would’ve been nothing in humanity’s hearts that separated us and delayed the process.
 This is all speculative, of course, but there’s nothing wrong with seeking to understand God’s intent.
 Ultimately, in accepting Christ as Lord, it reconciles our hearts; we can take of the Tree of Life.
 It is only through the cross (dying to ourselves) that we can finally do this.

 - Might the tree of knowledge have been a gift?
 That it wasn’t a no but a not yet?
 Might God have one day granted us access?
 Could it have been about preparation instead of eternal prohibition?
-In that scenario, the tree needed to be there early as Adam and Eve needed to show they were patient and faithful.
-Only in obedience would Adam and Eve confirm they were spiritually responsible and worthy of it.
-Matthew 25:29
+By growing in patience, faithfulness and obedience, would Adam and Eve have been able to one day confirm they were spiritually responsible and worthy of it?
+(Matthew 25:29)

-- The effect of the fruit would have then depended on who we were with, God or Satan.
-With Satan, our eyes were open to deception (the trivial became important, and the important became trivial).
-With God, our eyes would’ve been opened to greater truth.
+- Might the effect of the fruit also depended on Adam and Eve’sEve’s hearts (who they allied with – God or Satan)?
+With Satan, their eyes were open to deception (the trivial became important, and the important became trivial), but with God, might their eyes have been opened to greater truth?

-- If God intended to one day give the Tree of Knowledge to Adam and Eve, this would be similar to our walk today.
-In our faith, eternal life is granted immediately (as it was then), but wisdom takes time to grow in relationship with God.
+- If God intended to give the Tree of Knowledge to Adam and Eve one day, could this parallel our walk today?
+God gave them access to the tree of life immediately (which we are given through Christ), but wisdom takes time to grow in relationship with God.

 - Would Jesus have come if Adam and Eve hadn’t eaten the fruit?
 If he was the antidote to sin in our world, could he have been the preventative medicine in that other scenario?
 Might his role have been different but no less necessary?